-NEW YORK, June 18, 2019 /PRNewswire/ -- SiriusXM announced today that its subsidiary, Sirius XM Radio Inc., priced an offering of $1.5 billion of 4.625% Senior Notes due 2024.
-This represents an increase of $750 million in aggregate principal amount in the offering size of the notes.
-The sale of the notes is expected to be consummated on or about July 2, 2019, subject to customary closing conditions.
+NEW YORK, June 5, 2019 /PRNewswire/ -- SiriusXM announced today that its subsidiary, Sirius XM Radio Inc., priced an offering of $1.250 billion of 5.50% Senior Notes due 2029.
+The sale of the notes is expected to be consummated on or about June 7, 2019, subject to customary closing conditions.

 The notes are to be sold to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended, and non-U.S. persons outside the United States in compliance with Regulation S of the Securities Act.

 The notes will bear interest at an annual rate of 5.50%.
 The price to investors will be 100% of the principal amount of the notes.
 The company will receive gross proceeds of $1.250 billion from the sale of the notes before deducting the initial purchasers' commissions and estimated offering fees and expenses.